 In our digital era it’s to be expected that whenever you apply for a position, the organization is going to look you up online.
 A social media presence is expected nowadays and a LinkedIn profile can provide a landing page for potential employers to get an insight into who you are.
 Think of it like a second CV, somewhere you can add further detail to past roles, extracurriculars, and experience you’ve gained.

 There are so many sectors out there and so many jobs within them, all with subtly different focuses.
 Before you can undertake a thorough job hunt to find a role that fits you, you should try to turn the nebulous and vague sense you probably have of your interests and bring it into sharp focus.

 Utilize career tests in your college offices to help you identify these interests, you may tend towards working in roles that are face-to-face with people or, alternatively, prefer to be behind a screen.
 There are many ingredients to finding the right job – your personality and your interests are key.

-However, the pressure to take the next step in your working life can lead you to rushing the job hunt and making poor decisions about your future.
+However, the pressure to take the next step in your working life can lead you to rush the job hunt and make poor decisions about your future.
 No matter how your parents or colleagues are pushing you to find a role, it’s important that you use the post-graduation moment to take a step back and choose a career path that works for you.